redis/redis-doc/topics/clients.md

 However it is possible that a client sends more commands producing more output to serve at a faster rate than Redis can send the output to the client.
-This is especially true with Pub/Sub clients in case a client is not able to process new messages fast enough.
+This is especially true with Pub/Sub clients when a client is not able to process new messages fast enough.

 Both the conditions will cause the client output buffer to grow and consume